Surnames: Maddison to Musgrave

-A name connected with Yorkshire and particularly north eastern parts of that county.
-It was the name of powerful medieval barons and it is of course the surname of the Middlesbrough-born comedian, Bob Mortimer (born 1959).
+A name connected in distribution with Yorkshire and particularly north eastern parts of that county.
+Historically it was the name of powerful medieval barons, although their influence was mostly in the Welsh marches of Shropshire and Herefordshire.
+It is of course the surname of the Middlesbrough-born comedian, Bob Mortimer (born 1959).

 There were 7,657 people with the surname Mortimer in the 1881 Great Britain census including 1,871 in Yorkshire but the numbers in the other northern counties including Lancashire were not particularly significant and the surname generally does not seem to have shown any obvious regional pattern in its distribution in the 1881 census.
 Another county with a significant number of Mortimers in 1881 was Devon where there were 840 people of this name.